mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

   - Provides a good workflow for selfsupervised Learning
     - extractor function, classifer function, pretext output function (good terminology)
   - (Four pretext): masked prediction, transformation prediction, instance discrimination, and clustering
-    - Masked prediction: context can be used to infer some types of missing information in the data if the domain is well modelled.
+    - Masked prediction: context can be used to infer some types of missing information in the data if the domain is well-modeled.

 ## 2022